Skip to main content

 • health and ability declaration

-You must complete all the mandatory sections and submit to your Occupational Health department for verification.
+Complete all mandatory sections and send to your Occupational Health department for verification.

-NDTP Doctors Integrated Management E-System for more information and user guides.
+NDTP Doctors Integrated Management E-System - more information and user guides.

 Immunisation screening and vaccinations